-Minimally-invasive high tibial osteotomy with a bone wedge obtained from the tissue bank helped this man to rehabilitate rapidly and with very little pain.
+Minimally-invasive high tibial osteotomy with a bone wedge obtained from the tissue bank helped Andrew to rehabilitate rapidly and with very little pain.

 Thirty years ago this unfortunate patient fractured his right tibia and fibula and was managed in plaster for six months.
 The injury left him with some deformity and, although his ankle always felt a bit tight, he did well for many years.